Course Catalog

 ECE 435/535 Machine Learning and Pattern Recognition

-The course is an introduction to the theoretical foundations of machine learning and pattern recognition.
-A variety of classical and recent results in machine learning and statistical pattern classification are discussed.
-Topics include Bayesian classification, regression, regularization, maximum margin classification, kernels, neural networks and stochastic approximation.
+This course is an introduction to the theoretical foundations of machine learning.
+A variety of classical and recent results in machine learning and statistical analysis are discussed, including: classification, regression, regularization, optimization, gradient descent, neural networks, convolutional networks, and reinforcement learning.

 ECE 441 Solid-State Physics I (also ENE 441)